d12frosted/elpa-mirror/gnu/corfu-readme.txt

 3. Key bindings
 4. Configuration
 ..
 1. Auto completion
 ..
-2. Completing in the minibuffer
+2. Buffer-local/Corfu-only completion styles
 ..
-3. Completing in the Eshell or Shell
+3. Completing in the minibuffer
 ..
-4. Orderless completion
+4. Completing in the Eshell or Shell
 ..
-5. TAB-only completion
+5. Orderless completion
 ..
-6. TAB-and-Go completion
+6. TAB-only completion
 ..
-7. Expanding to the common candidate prefix with TAB
+7. TAB-and-Go completion
 ..
 8. Transfer completion to the minibuffer
 5. Extensions
 6. Complementary packages